gregorriegler/csharp-refactoring-tools/process/write-a-failing-test.md

     - **Note**: Verify or ApprovalTests will fail initially because they require approval.
 10. If it surprisingly already passes, or the received.txt is already what it should be, we approve it using `./approve.sh`.
 We then commit with the message "t ..."
 11. Only if we have a failing test to make pass, end this task with the message: "Added a failing Test"
-12. Otherwise continue from 2.
+12. Otherwise commit with the message "t ..." and continue from 2.